For Faculty and Staff

 To provide students with information about the Writing Center, we encourage faculty members to include the following paragraph in their course syllabi:

-"The Western Michigan University Writing Center is a free consultation service for all WMU students, where experienced writing consultants help writers of all levels and all abilities.
-Our consultants help writers to determine strategies for effective communication and to make academically responsible choices at any stage in the writing process and on assignments in any field of study.
+"The Western Michigan University Writing Center assists undergraduate and graduate students, staff, faculty, and alumni from all areas of study and at any stage of the writing process.
 Both appointments and drop-in sessions are available.
-The Writing Center is located in 1343 Ellsworth Hall.
+The Writing Center is located in Swain Library, 2800 Sangren Hall.
 To learn more information, including hours of operation, and to make an appointment, visit our website at wmich.edu/writingcenter."

 Working with English Language Learners